mocha-jfif/Certifications/CompTIA Net+/Practice Exams/Attempts/Practice Exam - 02 Attempt 1 -.md

 	4. Type the SSID in manually.

 86. You are responsible for a wireless LAN that consists of an 802.11n 2x2 access point and laptop computers with a variety of network adapters.
 Some of the laptops support 802.11n, and a few older models have 802.11g adapters.
 The wireless LAN is located in a large office building with many other wireless networks, and you are having trouble finding a channel on the 2.4 GHz band that is not congested with traffic.
 Scanning the 5 GHz band, you find relatively little traffic, so you reconfigure the access point to use a 5 GHz channel.
 The result is that some of the laptops are able to connect to the network, whereas others are not.
 What is the most likely reason for the connection failures, and what must you do to enable all the laptops to connect to the wireless network?
-	1. The 802.11g standard does not support communication using the 5 GHz band.
-You must replace the network adapters in those laptops with newer models for them to connect successfully.
+	1. <mark style="background: #D2B3FFA6;">The 802.11g standard does not support communication using the 5 GHz band.
+You must replace the network adapters in those laptops with newer models for them to connect successfully.</mark>
 	2. The 5 GHz band does not support automatic channel selection.
 You must configure each laptop to use the same channel as the access point for all the laptops to connect successfully.
 	3. The 5 GHz band does not support MIMO communications, so the 802.11n laptops are unable to connect to the network.
 You must replace the access point with an 802.11g unit for all the laptops to connect successfully.
 	4. The 802.11g standard does not support communication using the 5 GHz band.
 You must configure the access point to support 2.4 GHz for all the laptops to connect successfully.